aluo7/grpo-zero-training/README.md

 1. An increased `temperature` (0.4 -> 0.7)
 2. An increased `num_generations` per training batch - however we face hardware constraints here (OOM)
 3. Further experimentation with `learning_rate` and `beta` (strength of preference loss)
+4. Potentially experimenting with a non-binary reward signal

 ### Execution Pipeline